byamasu-patrick/content-machine/README.md

 ## Project Overview

-This project is a prototype of an AI-driven Content Machine that automates content creation based on a dataset of social media posts and scripts.
+This project is a prototype of an XnEngine AI-driven Content Machine that automates content creation based on a dataset of social media posts and scripts.
 It uses **Retrieval-Augmented Generation (RAG)** for querying and generating content.

 The system consists of two components: